See caption

 Scotsman’s Stump, an iron post not far from the summit, was erected in memory of a Scottish merchant, George Henderson, who was murdered whilst walking there in 1838.[16]

-A mass trespass1896 protest organised when the landowner Colonel Ainsworth closed a track leading to Winter Hill, denying the right of access to the local population.1896 protest organised when the landowner Colonel Ainsworth closed a track leading to Winter Hill, denying the right of access to the local population. was organised in 1896 when landowner Colonel Ainsworth decided to close a track leading to Winter Hill, denying the right of access to the locals who had used it to walk in the fresh air and enjoy the countryside.
-When the small coal pits on the moors became exhausted, Ainsworth saw potential for grouse shooting and decided to close the moor to the public.[17]
-The Bolton Branch of the Social Democratic Federation (SDF) proposed a march on Sunday 6 September 1896 when a large group assembled and the police were present in force.
+A mass trespass1896 protest organised when the landowner Colonel Ainsworth closed a track leading to Winter Hill, denying the right of access to the local population.1896 protest organised when the landowner Colonel Ainsworth closed a track leading to Winter Hill, denying the right of access to the local population. was organised in 1896 after landowner Colonel Ainsworth decided to close a track leading to Winter Hill, denying the right of access to the locals who had used it to walk in the fresh air and enjoy the countryside.
+When the small coal pits on the moors became exhausted, Ainsworth saw the potential for grouse shooting, and decided to close the moor to the public.[17]
+The Bolton Branch of the Social Democratic Federation (SDF) proposed a march on Sunday 6 September 1896, when a large group assembled and the police were present in force.
 The following Sunday at least ten thousand people assembled on Halliwell Road to march over Coalpit Road in a procession that stretched for about two miles (3 km).
 Ainsworth took the leaders to court and closed the access.[18]
 The “Right to Roam” was enacted in 2000 in the Countryside and Rights of Way Act, more than 100 years after the Winter Hill trespass .

 The first television transmission mast at the I.T.V. transmitting station entered service in 1956.
 It was replaced by the current 1015.4-foot (309.5 m) tower in 1966.
 The landmark mast is one of the tallest structures in the UK.
 Several other telecommunication masts providing signals for mobile phones and the emergency services have been erected near the hill summit.[19]